sankeerthgn/water-storage-paradox-mena/README.md

-# Water Storage Paradox – MENA (Code & Repro Pack)
+# Water Storage Paradox – MENA

 Code to (1) identify agricultural reservoirs in MENA with Google Earth Engine,
 (2) compute reservoir evaporation (MATLAB), and